Bartmr/be-in-public/tech/programming/how-to-solve-a-problem-not-just-as-a-developer.md

 }
 ```

 Let's start with the outer shell of the solution: what you have right now, and the outcome of it.
-So, you have your customer ID, and the product ID that they want to purchase.
+So, you have your customer, and the product that they want to purchase.
 Let's set that as parameters.

 - Files
   - **processPurchase.js**